estebanlm/pharo/doc/Announcements/Announcements.md

 Transcript open.

 announcer := Announcer new.
-announcer when: MyInterestingAnnouncement do: [ Transcript show: 'Interesting announcement appeared!' ] for: anObject. announcer announce: MyInterestingAnnouncement new
+announcer when: MyInterestingAnnouncement do: [ 'Interesting announcement appeared!' traceCr] for: anObject. announcer announce: MyInterestingAnnouncement new
 ```